-The LVN scope of practice is a directed scope of practice and requires the appropriate supervision of a registered nurse, advanced practice registered nurse, physician assistant, physician, dentist, or podiatrist.
-The LVN, with a focus on patient safety, is required to function within the parameters of the legal scope of practice and in accordance with the federal, state, and local laws, rules, regulations, and policies, procedures, and guidelines of the employing health care institution or practice setting.
-The LVN is responsible for providing safe, compassionate, and focused nursing care to assigned patients with predictable health care needs.
-Program is 12 months in length, full-time, Monday through Friday, 40 hours per week.
-All students must be able to meet admission requirements as well as clinical and classroom schedules.
+The Vocational Nursing (VN) scope of practice is a directed scope of practice and requires the appropriate supervision of a registered nurse, advanced practice registered nurse, physician assistant, physician, dentist, or podiatrist.
+The VN, with a focus on patient safety, is required to function within the parameters of the legal scope of practice and in accordance with the federal, state, and local laws, rules, regulations, and policies, procedures, and guidelines of the employing health care institution or practice setting.
+The VN is responsible for providing safe, compassionate, and focused nursing care to assigned patients with predictable health care needs.
+Program is 12 months in length, full-time, Monday through Friday, 40 hours per weel.
+All students must be able to meet admission requirements as well as cliinical and classroom schedules.
 Upon completion of this program, students are eligible to sit for the National Council Licensure Examination for Practical Nursing (NCLEX-PN) through the Texas Board of Nursing.
 Passing this exam certifies the graduate to practice as a Licensed Vocational Nurse.

 What will I learn?

 The curriculum covers fundamentals of vocational nursing, ethical and legal aspects of nursing practice, nutrition, gerontology, communication skills, body structure and function, administration of medications and solutions, medical and surgical nursing, obstetrical nursing, pediatric nursing, mental health nursing, and professional development.
 In additionto classroom study, the student will receive supervised laboratory and clinical experiences in local long-term care facilities, clinics, hospitals, and other health care facilities in the San Antonio and surrounding communities.

 What can I do with this course of study?

 Why choose St. Philip's College – CTTC New Braunfels Campus?